synyx/sybil/README.md

       |   | +-OutputLEDStripRepository  Interface for LED Strips.
       |   +-domain/                     Domain classes.
       |   | +-BrickDomain               Domain for Tinkerforge Bricks.
-      |   | +-BrickletDomain            Interface all Bricklet domains inherit from.
       |   | +-OutputLEDStripDomain      Domain for LED Strips, inherits from BrickletDomain.
       |   +-in/                         Inputs.
       |   | +-Status                    Enum for statuses (OKAY, WARNING & CRITICAL)